overwolf/overwolf.github.io/docs/api/overwolf-games.md

 ## onMajorFrameRateChange

-> Fired when the rendering frame rate of the currently injected game changes dramatically.
+> Fired when the rendering frame-rate of the currently injected game changes dramatically.

 #### Event data example: